 When examining Cavalieri runs for a series of sections, a composite shape factor, perhaps an average of the shape factors of the individual contours, should be used.

-How do I perform a Cavalieri Estimator probe run?
+To perform a Cavalieri Estimator probe run

 This procedure is for a single section.

 1. Click Probes>Cavalieri Estimator.
 Stereo Investigator displays the Cavalieri Estimator dialog box.